s0liton/okta-nodejs-express-docker/README.md

 PASSWORD=testpass
 ```

-With all variables set, run `npm test`

-Credit goes to Okta and the associates
+Credit goes to Okta and the associates who built these samples.
+Credit for Dockerization goes to Okta and myself (pedro.santos@okta.com)